672368201/x1c7-hackintosh/README.md

 > **NOTE** if you simply wish to copy my EFI please do the following:
 >
 >1.
 [Generate SMBIOS values](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html#nvram) and add them in the config.plist (Use MacBookPro16,3)
 >2.
-Ensure the value of `showpicker` is  `true` in the config.plist file to provide the opencore menu when booting.
+Ensure the value of `ShowPicker` is  `true` in the config.plist file to provide the opencore menu when booting.
 >3.
 Prepare your install [USB](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/)
 >4.
 Move the entire EFI folder (with your modifications) to the proper partition on your [USB](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html#setting-up-opencore-s-efi-environment) (or [SSD](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html) once the install is complete).
 >5.
 [Install](https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html#double-checking-your-work) - You'll need to select F12 to get the boot menu options and **boot from the USB each time the computer restarts** until you've copied the EFI folder onto the hard drive.
 You may also need to select the correct boot option during install.